1. Home

 Tips to Reduce Migraine Triggers from Text Neck

-Dr. Matheson emphasizes that prevention is key.
-While giving up smartphones is unrealistic, you can adopt healthier habits to minimize strain and prevent migraines:
+Our experts emphasize that prevention is key.
+While giving up smartphones is unrealistic, adopting healthier habits can help minimize strain and reduce the risk of migraines.

-- Use voice-to-text tools: “Instead of typing everything out, speak-to-text,” suggests Dr. Matheson.
+1. Use voice-to-text tools: “Instead of typing everything out, use speak-to-text,” suggests our migraine specialist.

-“It’s a modern problem without a perfect solution,” Dr. Matheson admits.
-However, small changes can go a long way in alleviating the strain caused by excessive phone use.
+“It’s a modern problem without a perfect solution,” admit our migraine experts.
+“But even small changes can make a big difference in reducing the strain caused by excessive phone use.

-While these tips can help, Dr. Matheson acknowledges, “It’s a modern problem without a perfect solution.
+While these tips can help, our experts acknowledge, “It’s a modern problem without a perfect solution.
 But even small changes can make a big difference.”

 Seeking Relief from Migraine Pain

 If you’re struggling with migraines triggered by posture or smartphone use, the Headache, Migraine & Concussion Centre can help.
-With expertise from professionals like Dr. Matheson, HMCC provides tailored treatments to address the root causes of migraines.
+Our medical team of specialists provides tailored treatments designed to address the root causes of migraines.

 Additional Resources